Debunked: 6 Anti-Inflammatory Food Myths

 • Excessive alcohol

-Starting along the anti-inflammatory food path can be a little overwhelming at first.
-So, it’s important to know what’s on the menu so you can make informed decisions.
-There’s a lot of information floating around online, but not all of it is accurate.
+Starting an anti-inflammatory diet can feel overwhelming at first, especially with all the information available.
+It’s important to understand what foods to include so you can make informed decisions.
+However, with so much information online, not all of it is accurate.

 Myth #2: Fats are off-limits

-Not all fats are created equal.
-There are trans fats, saturated fats, monounsaturated, and polyunsaturated fats.
-Here’s the breakdown:
+Not all fats are the same.
+There are different types of fats: trans fats, saturated fats, monounsaturated fats, and polyunsaturated fats.
+Here’s a breakdown:

-• Trans and hydrogenated fats are those found in junk foods and should be avoided when following an anti-inflammatory diet.
+• Trans fats and hydrogenated fats are found in processed foods and should generally be limited when following an anti-inflammatory diet.

 Myth #3: Coffee is the culprit

-In 2015, a study showed that consistent levels of coffee consumption were related to lower levels of certain chronic diseases, paving the path toward better long-term health [6].
+A 2015 study indicated that regular coffee consumption was associated with lower levels of certain chronic diseases, potentially supporting long-term health [6].

 The Hard Facts About Anti-Inflammatory Foods

-Consider every item that goes into your shopping cart as a lifestyle choice.
+When shopping, consider every item in your cart as part of a lifestyle decision.

-Science tells us that diets rich in legumes, vegetables, fruits, nuts, plants, low-fat fermented dairy, and fish promote gut microbiome health.
-By choosing to shop and eat consciously, you’re helping your body achieve better long-term health outcomes.
+Research suggests that diets rich in legumes, vegetables, fruits, nuts, plants, low-fat fermented dairy, and fish may support gut microbiome health.
+By making mindful food choices, you’re supporting better long-term health outcomes.

 Anti-inflammatory food myths: debunked ✔️